 This problem needs to be addressed now and there a number of things that governments can do, as well as us as consumers— from running public awareness campaigns, offering incentives for recycling, or even just educating your friends and family easy ways they can recycle.

 We’ve seen a lot of positive action, but the truth is that we all need to do more.

 This World Environment Day, we would like to help call on people everywhere to take concrete steps to #BeatPlasticPollution in their own lives.
-There are so many things that you can do – from asking the restaurants you frequent to stop using plastic straws, to bringing your own coffee mug to work or buying from companies (like Jelt), who create products that are sustainable and charitable.
+There are so many things that you can do – from asking the restaurants you frequent to stop using plastic straws, to bringing your own coffee mug to work or buying from companies (like Jelt with our eco-friendly belts), who create products that are sustainable and charitable.

 Happy World Environment Day.